How to solve the matrix equation XA-AX=f(X): The matrix equation

-are very different. \begin{prop} Let $A$ be a $(3\times{3})$ matrix such that $A$ has three pairwise distinct eigenvalues.
+We study the equation when $f'(0)=0$.
+We see that, in this case, the properties of the solutions of the previous equation are very different from the case $f'(0)\not={0}$ studied in Proposition \ref{invfonct}. \begin{prop} Let $A$ be a $(3\times{3})$ matrix such that $A$ has three pairwise distinct eigenvalues.
 The equation

-admits non zero solutions in $\mathcal{M}_3(\mathbb{C})$. \end{prop} \begin{proof} Here $f(x)=x^2$ and $\alpha=0$.
+admits non-zero solutions in $\mathcal{M}_3(\mathbb{C})$. \end{prop} \begin{proof} Here $f(x)=x^2$ and $\alpha=0$.
 By Proposition \ref{invfonct}, $X$ is nilpotent.
 We may assume $A=diag(u,v,w)$.
 Let $X=[x_{ij}]$ be a solution of Equation (\ref{equadim3}).
 Obviously, $X^2=(XA-AX)^4=0$.
-From the relations $X^2=0\text{ and }(XA-AX)^2=X$, in a coordinatewise way, using Maple, one obtains all the non zero solutions in the form:\\ $X= $\\ where $q,r$ are non zero arbitrary complex numbers. \end{proof} \begin{rems} $i)$ The matrix $0$ is an isolated point of the set of the solutions of Equation (\ref{equadim3}).\\ $ii)$ Let $X\not=0$.
+From the relations $X^2=0\text{ and }(XA-AX)^2=X$, in a coordinatewise way, using Maple, one obtains all the non-zero solutions in the form:\\ $X= $\\ where $q,r$ are non-zero arbitrary complex numbers. \end{proof} \begin{rem} $i)$ The matrix $0$ is an isolated point of the set of the solutions of Equation (\ref{equadim3}).\\ $ii)$ Let $X\not=0$.
 Since $X$ and $A$ have no common eigenvectors, they are not simultaneously triangularizable.\\ $iii)$ The matrix $XA-AX$ is a square root of $X$.
-Hence, to solve Equation (\ref{equadim3}) is equivalent to solve the equation $Y^2A-AY^2=Y$ with $X=Y^2$. \end{rems}
+Hence, solving Equation (\ref{equadim3}) is equivalent to solving the equation $Y^2A-AY^2=Y$ with $X=Y^2$. \end{rem}